-Beginning on April 15, 2024, the wakeboats rule takes effect under Vermont’s Use of Public Waters (UPW) Rules.
-The Wakeboat Rule regulates wakeboating and wakesports on Vermont’s inland lakes.
-They were developed to avoid and resolve recreational conflicts, to protect normal or designated uses on all lakes, ponds, and reservoirs, and to ensure that natural resource values of public waters are fully protected.
+As of April 15, 2024, a new rule impacting wakeboats and wakesports is in effect under Vermont’s Use of Public Waters (UPW) Rules.
+The wakeboat rule regulates wakeboating and wakesports on Vermont’s inland lakes.
+Vermont's Use of Public Waters Rules were developed to avoid and resolve recreational conflicts, to protect normal or designated uses on all lakes, ponds, and reservoirs, and to ensure that natural resource values of public waters are fully protected.

 What is the wakeboat rule and who does it apply to?

 Wakesports using a wakeboat shall only occur within defined wakesport zones.
-This rule only applies to those who operate a wakeboat in Vermont’s lakes, ponds, and reservoirs.
-(This does not apply to Lake Champlain, Lake Memphremagog, the Connecticut River reservoirs, and Wallace Pond).
+This rule only applies to those who operate a wakeboat on Vermont’s inland lakes, ponds, and reservoirs.
+Wakesports are not restricted on Lake Champlain, Lake Memphremagog, the Connecticut River reservoirs, and Wallace Pond.
 The new rules were added under Section 3 of the Use of Public Waters Rules.

 As defined under the UPW Rules: